 The median sales price of a house in the United States is currently between $188,900- $279,500.
 There is such a large price range because many different factors can play into a home’s sales price.
 If you are looking to buy or sell soon, keep the following factors in mind when determining costs.

 The season may also have an impact on home prices.
 Once the spring buying season starts heating up, there will be a larger demand for homes to purchase.
 Prices may also increase because there is a higher chance the home will be bought.
 With a hot buying market, bidding wars may ensue, which can also increase the price of a home.
-In colder seasons home prices may decrease since less people are shopping for a new home.
+In colder seasons home prices may decrease since fewer people are shopping for a new home.
 Since the demand is low, sellers may consider a lower price tag, giving way to a better deal for borrowers.

 A strong or weak economy can also impact home prices.
 When a strong economy is present, individuals and families may have a more secure financial mindset.
 With this in mind, buyers are more likely to feel comfortable obtaining a larger mortgage, which could lead to higher home prices.
 In an unstable economy, prices tend to be lower.